-6 ways to improve work efficiency
+How to improve work efficiency

 1. Set reasonable goals

 Setting goals is critical to success.
-Although we can’t predict the future, we can create goals to help shape our paths.
-But sometimes, we create goals that are too lofty, or perhaps we haven’t set a realistic deadline.
-It’s great to have a compelling goal, but you also need to assess how much time and resources your goal requires.
-We often visualize our goal, and think we can skip from step A to Z, when in reality there are lots of steps in-between that need to be accounted for.
+We can create goals to help shape our paths – this can be an effective way to improve work efficiency.
+Unfortunately, we may not have assigned realistic deadlines to those goals – or we may have reached too high.
+Compelling goals are important, but you also need to assess how much time and resources your goal(s) requires.
+We often think we can skip from step A to Z to reach our goal, when in reality there are lots of steps in between that need to be accounted for.
 Keep your end goal (Z) in mind, but don’t overestimate the importance of steps B, C, D and so on.

 2. Tweak your time management practices